2017-18 Call for Applications and Nominations

 Phase III: Administrative Issues in Leadership

 November 15, 2017 – Omni Scottsdale, Scottsdale, AZ – in conjunction with the AACOM Board of Deans retreat

 Phase III addresses legal issues in the academic environment.
 Topics will include legal issues faced by academic administrators and, through cases studies, will explore strategies to address them.
 Phase III will also explore the basic tenets of higher education fundraising and identify the role of the dean in that process.
 This phase will also include ways to fine-tune core messages about osteopathic medical education and provide tips and tools for maximizing positive media coverage.

 Phase IV: Leading Oneself – Beyond the SLDP

-January 10 or 17, 2018 – location TBD – in conjunction with the AOA's Osteopathic Medical Educators and Leaders Conference
+January 24, 2018 – location TBD – in conjunction with the AOA's Osteopathic Medical Educators and Leaders Conference

 Phase IV addresses managing stress, life balance, and time management.
 Topics will include defining the challenges of work-life balance and planning for life after leaving a leadership position.
 Fellows will develop strategies for succession planning that positively affect both their individual COMs and the future of osteopathic medicine.